usubalang/usuba/_posts/2020-01-14-bitslicing.md

 right-shift `>>`, a bitwise and `&` and a bitwise or `|`), thus having a cost in _O(n)_ where _n_ is the size in bit of the input.
-Given that modern ciphers can have a cost as low as half a cycle per byte (like Chacha20 on AVX-512 for instance), spending 1 cycle per bit (or 8 cycles per byte) transposing the data would make bitslicing impossible to use in practice.
-However, this transposition algorithm can be improved (credited to Knuth [3] by Pornin [4]) by observing that the transpose of a matrix can be reccursively written as:
+Given that modern ciphers can have a cost as low as half a cycle per byte (like Chacha20 on AVX-512 for instance), spending 1 cycle per bit (8 cycles per byte) transposing the data would make bitslicing too inefficient to be used in practice.
+However, this transposition algorithm can be improved (as shown by Knuth [3], and explained in details by Pornin [4]) by observing that the transpose of a matrix can be reccursively written as:

 <p align="center">
 <img src="{{ site.baseurl }}/assets/images/blog/transpose.png">